sgtpolde/sgtpolde/README.md

 🎓 **Višja Strokovna Šola Velenje** | Engineer of Informatics

 On a quest for knowledge, I embarked on my academic journey at Šolski Center Velenje, where I honed my skills as a Computer Technician.
-Now, I'm pursuing my engineering dreams at Višja Strokovna Šola Velenje.
+Now, I've completed my engineering dreams at Višja Strokovna Šola Velenje.

 Let's code and conquer! 🚀👨‍💻